-- Update the current Reserve Study to include the estimated cost of the Elevated Elements Inspections, and adjust in a future study as additional information is received. - Procure bids for Elevated Elements Inspections.
-Look for providers who specifically work with HOA's and have the appropriate experience and insurance coverages to undertake the scope of work necessary. - Prepare for the inspection: - How and when will the elements need to be accessed. - Is individual unit access required?
-If so, which units? - To what extent will homeowner cooperation be needed? - Determine the potential impact on the daily activities of the members. - Communicate the procedures to the homeowners in advance, updating on a regular basis.
+- Update the current reserve study to include the estimated cost of the elevated elements inspections. - Procure bids for elevated elements inspections.
+Look for providers who specifically work with association and have the appropriate experience and insurance coverages to undertake the scope of work necessary. - Prepare for the inspection: - 1.
+How and when will the elements need to be accessed. - 2.
+Is individual unit access required?
+If so, which units? - 3.
+To what extent will homeowner cooperation be needed?

+- 4. Determine the potential impact on the daily activities of the members. - 5.
+Communicate the procedures to the homeowners in advance, updating on a regular basis.

-The requirements of these new regulations are clearly defined in the California Civil Code, and it is the responsibility of the HOA to provide the information to the membership via the Reserve Study and its associated Funding Plans.
+The requirements of these new regulations are clearly defined in the California Civil Code, and it is the responsibility of the condo association to provide the information to the membership via the reserve study and its associated funding plans.
 The sooner the requirements are addressed and budgeted for, the greater the ability to spread out the associated costs over a longer period of time.